pynbody/tangos/README.md

 Two important live calculation built-in functions are the `earlier` and `later` functions.
 These take an integer argument and will return either the descendant halo or main progenitor halo.
 You can then easily retrieve information about that future/past halo.
 For example, `h.calculate('later(5).Mvir')` returns the virial mass of the descendant halo 5 snapshots later than the current snapshot that houses halo `h`.
 This strategy can also be useful in linking the properties of all halos in two different snapshots.

 ```
-step.gather_property('Mstar', 'earlier(10).Mstar')  #returns both the stellar mass of all halos in the current step and the stellar mass of each halo's descendant 10 snapshots earlier.
+step.calculate_all('Mstar', 'earlier(10).Mstar')  #returns both the stellar mass of all halos in the current step and the stellar mass of each halo's descendant 10 snapshots earlier.
 ```

-Note that there is another function, `property_cascade` to use if you to get a property for a single halo but at all timesteps.
+Note that there is another function, `calculate_for_descendants` to use if you to get a property for a single halo but at all timesteps.
 Again, please visit the [live calculations page](live_calculation.md) for more information and examples.

 Profile properties